 You can read more detailed information about the aims of the project in our Bolivia Care Management Plan.

 In whichever volunteer care project in Bolivia you find yourself, you need to be ready for a challenge.
 Many of the children are not used to having a routine and look forward to having planned activities, educational games, and help with their homework and daily chores.
 At some placements there are children who have psychological or physical health problems and who need a great deal of special attention and help with their day to day activities.

 Your main areas of work will vary depending on the age of the children and the centre you are working in.
 You may be feeding, bathing, and generally looking after babies and toddlers, or you may be helping with homework, music, art, and sports.
 We encourage volunteers to try new activities and expand the range of games and ideas the children will encounter.
 Working closely with individual children and identifying their areas of strength is a very important part of your placement.
 On many placements, you’ll also need to promote awareness and teach life skills like the importance of hygiene, self-discipline, and good communication.

 Some children don't go to school so general educational activities - in Spanish - are also welcomed.
 Let us know beforehand if you can help in this area.

 You can join a Care project in Bolivia for two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
 Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
-Volunteers joining the project for just two weeks will be placed in one of our partner orphanages.
+Volunteers joining the project for just two weeks will be placed in one of our partner care centres.

 If you have qualifications or experience in this field then we can make use of your skills.
 Read more about the opportunities for skilled volunteers in Bolivia.